bootladder/blog/jekyll/_posts/2018-04-07-backup-and-restore-in-case-of-emergency.md

 Whatever, it appears to be all of the contacts.
 I'll just grab all the .vcf files off the phone.
 Also,  the contacts were exported to the SD card, not the phone flash.
-*So, if I just make a point to export my contacts every X days, then they'll be in the SD card which means I can grab them in the event that the phone dies for real*
+**So, if I just make a point to export my contacts every X days, then they'll be in the SD card which means I can grab them in the event that the phone dies for real**
+# Fortunately, this is all I need to do.